 Join Forces With a Friend

 While self-awareness is crucial and committing to your own goals and dreams is important, working towards your best life is way more fun if you do it with a friend.
 You’re also far more likely to succeed if you have a partner to hold you accountable and help you assess your progress along the way.
 Join forces with a friend or loved one who also wants to raise her vibe.
 Your goals do not need to be the same, but your passion for change and betterment does need to align.
-It always helps having a friend in your corner, and having someone stand by you who shares your desire to elevate your emotional state and become a better version of yourself is a huge motivator in more ways than one.
+It always helps to have a friend in your corner, and having someone stand by you who shares your desire to elevate your emotional state and become a better version of yourself is a huge motivator in more ways than one.

 Celebrate Your Accomplishments